 Expressive therapies are typically used as adjunctive measures, meaning that traditional “talk” therapies are still included as the primary part of the program; the creative therapy sessions just serve to enhance them.
 Expressive therapy sessions can be included in both inpatient and outpatient rehab programs.

-Benefits of Expressive Therapy during Rehab
+Benefits of Expressive Therapy in Rehab

 Expressive therapies are nonjudgmental and non-confrontational.
 Each client is able to work through their own creative methods on their own without fear of what others may think or say.
 Expressive therapies are also noninvasive and generally inexpensive as well.
 The artistic expressions and methods used during an expressive therapy session can be carried through into recovery, and therefore, they may be helpful as a method to help a person re-center in times of crisis.